JPG vs PNG vs WEBP: Choosing the Best Image Format for Your Website

 4. Even Does Animation

-WEBP can handle animated images better than GIFs, with better quality and smaller sizes.
+WEBP can handle animated images with better quality and smaller file sizes than GIFs, making it ideal for banners, micro-animations, and social media content.

 5. Real Performance Gains